CERTAIN MY BABY WAS ARRIVING EARLY

 DON’T WORRY A LOT OF FIRST BABIES ARE LATE

 Paula said not to worry.
 A lot of first babies are late.
-She suggested I get a couple treatments of acupuncture to help my body get things started.
+She suggested I get acupuncture to help my body get things started.
 The morning after my first acupuncture appointment, I lost my mucous plug!
 This was exciting because I knew this meant labor could begin within days.
 Then a couple of days later, Saturday morning, my bag of waters broke with a steady trickle.

 T.A.C.O. – TIME, AMOUNT, COLOR, ODOR